0xfe/vexflow/README.md

 If you're not a developer and just want to write and share your music, go to [My VexFlow](http://my.vexflow.com).

-## Releases
+## Quick Start

+Install via NPM:

+    $ npm install vexflow

+Include one of `lib/vexflow*.js` into your HTML or JS code.

-Pre-built binary releases are available in the `releases/` directory of this tree.
+You can also just download one of the Pre-built binary releases from the `releases/` directory of this tree.

 ## Resources